Van-1337/AutoEASM/README.md

 - Please remember that if you do not save or rename an old report - it will be overwritten.
 - You can press Ctrl+C to skip the current stage of scanning (all results obtained so far will be saved).
 Quickly press Ctrl+C again to finish the program completely.
 The first stage cannot be skipped.
 - If you think that the report does not contain the results of some utilities, review the outputs of the utilities in the Logs folder.
 Note that only the results of the last scan are stored there.
-Also in this folder, you can view the real-time output of the utilities
+Also in this folder, you can view the real-time output of the utilities.
-- You can use multiple -d arguments to scan multiple domains (-d site1.com -d site2.com -d site3.com)
+- You can use multiple -d arguments to scan multiple domains (-d site1.com -d site2.com -d site3.com).
 - Do not run the utility several times at the same time from the same directory!